awsdocs/aws-data-exchange-user-guide/doc_source/subscribing-to-product.md

 + [Step 2: Subscribe to a product containing APIs](#subscribe-to-API-product)
 + [Step 3: Use an API product](#use-API-product)

+To practice subscribing to and using a product containing APIs, see the [Tutorial: Subscribe to AWS Data Exchange for APIs \(Test Product\) on AWS Data Exchange](subscriber-tutorial-api-product.md)\.

 ### Step 1: Browse the catalog<a name="subscribe-API-product-browse"></a>

 You can ﬁnd products and review the associated public or custom oﬀers and product details on both AWS Marketplace and AWS Data Exchange\.